Legal executive: job description

 - Industrial and commercial organisations

-Jobs are advertised in specialist publications including Law Society Gazette, the Chartered Institute of Legal Executives Journal (CILEx Journal) and The Lawyer.
+Jobs are advertised in specialist publications including Law Society Gazette and the Chartered Institute of Legal Executives' (CILEx) Journal.
 Recruitment agencies occasionally advertise positions for qualified staff.
-TARGETjobs Law and the Law Society's regional directories can provide useful contact information for networking and speculative applications.

 CILEx fellows wishing to become solicitors are often exempt from undertaking the two-year training contract and some of the academic qualifying stage, enabling entry directly onto the legal practice course without the need for a CPE/GDL conversion course.
-If you complete a law degree and the LPC before becoming a chartered legal executive you will not be exempt from the solicitors' training contract.
+It is advisable to contact the Solicitors Regulation Authority (SRA) to find out whether you are eligible for exemption.

 - Organisation skills